Generating Excel with Watermarks using .NET

 Introduction

 I have a package under development called SpreadsheetExporter that can generate Excel files with watermarks using NPOI or EPPlus.
-However, since the watermark functionality relies on System.Drawing.Common, and support for System.Drawing.Common has begun to decline since .NET 6, I initially considered restricting this feature to frameworks that support it.
-Eventually, I abandoned that idea and removed the feature entirely.
+However, since the watermark feature relies on System.Drawing.Common, and support for System.Drawing.Common began to decline with .NET 6, I initially considered restricting this feature to frameworks that support System.Drawing.Common.
+I eventually abandoned that idea and removed the feature entirely.
 To avoid losing the reference for future needs, I decided to document the method here.

 Generating Excel with Watermarks